SubhadipN/Fourier_Series/README.md

 ## Application of Fourier series in Structural Engineering

 1. **Analysis of a simply supported beam subjected to any arbitrary general loading:**
-   Let a simply supported beam of length $L$ be subjected to any arbitrary general loading $w(x)$, as shown in Figure XX.
+   Let a simply supported beam of length $L$ be subjected to any arbitrary general loading $w(x)$, as shown in Figure~1.

   <p align="center">
     <img align="center" src="ssb_general_load.png" alt="drawing" width="300"/>